NaomiVK/image_cap_fapi/README.md

 ## Notes

-- The application uses LM Studio API for image analysis, which should be running locally at `http://localhost:1234`
+- The application uses OpenRouter API with the meta-llama/llama-3.2-11b-vision-instruct model for image analysis
 - French translations are provided by OpenRouter API using the Mixtral model